 Step 5: Eligibility Decision

-- If your License Exempt-Unrelated provider application is denied due to the results of the fingerprint check and you believe that the results are in error, you may file a redetermination request with the Department of Licensing and Regulatory Affairs.
-Note: The fingerprint check only applies to License Exempt-Unrelated providers.
+- Denial of a License Exempt Unrelated Provider Application Due to Fingerprint Check: If your License Exempt-Unrelated provider application is denied due to the results of the fingerprint check and you believe that the results are in error, you may file a redetermination request with the Child Care Background Check (CCBC) program.